ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 bear.size
 ```

 Next, we are going to access a specific pixel from the image by using the `getpixel()` function.
 The arguments of this function are a picture object and the pixel's X position and its Y position.
 The function returns the resulting pixel object.
 This pixel is a tuple representing the RGB values of the pixel (in the case below, at location x = 100 and y = 200).
 ```
 pixel = bear.getpixel( ( 100, 200) )

 ```

 Note that in the image grid, the axis is a little different from the usual 2D Cartesian axis, in that it counts from upper left to bottom right.
 For example, in the following 18 x 18 image grid, the coordinate (11, 7) is the grey block.
-Note the index starts at 0.
+Note that the index starts at 0.

 <p align="center">
 ![](/images/labs/images/coordinates.gif){:height="300px"}
 </p>

-In the shell, you can check the value of the pixel and verify it is a tuple of RGB values (3 numbers, one each for R, G and B):
+You can check the value of the pixel and verify it is a tuple of RGB values (3 numbers, one each for R, G and B), by adding this line of code to your Python file:

 ```
->>> pixel
+print(pixel)
 ```

 Now that we have accessed a pixel, let's see how to modify the colors of individual pixels in the image.
 To modify a pixel use the putpixel function
 ```
->>> bear.putpixel( (100, 200), (0, 0, 0) )
+bear.putpixel( (100, 200), (0, 0, 0) )
 ```

 The `putpixel` function modifies one pixel at a time and takes two arguments: (1) a pixel coordinate  represented by an (x, y) tuple, in this case (100,200); and (2) a tuple representing the RGB color to set the pixel to, in this case color (0, 0, 0), i.e. black.